pacha/vem-doc/content/docs/users-guide/moving.rst

             →

-The advantage of using these over the arrow keys is that they allow you to keep your hands on the home row of the keyboard and prevent you from having to move your hand back and forth to move the cursor.
-If you haven't used Vim/Vem before it may feel difficult to get used to them at first, however, it usually just takes a bit of time and then it is difficult to go back to use the arrow keys.
+The advantage of using these over the arrow keys is that they allow you to keep your hands on the home row of the keyboard.
+Many other actions in Vem are distributed according to the position of these keys too.
+Many newcomers to Vim/Vem tend to fall back to the use of arrow keys at first, mainly out of habit.
-Also, since all keys are placed spatially across the keyboard in Vem, many other action positions are related to these movement keys.
+However, using ``hjkl`` is an essential part of being proficient with Vem, so it is worth doing the initial effort to get used to them.

-For instance, the uppercase version of these keys allow you to perform larger jumps with the cursor:
+Using ``hjkl`` with the `Shift` and `Ctrl` modifier keys produces movements For instance, the uppercase version of these keys allow you to perform larger jumps with the cursor: